 3 Annual turnover.

 An important but not decisive factor to consider when describing the Ideal customer portrait.
-Understanding profits is much more important.
+Profits understanding is much more important.
 Very often, companies that did not make a profit last year – start making it, and, accordingly, plan to expand their IT capabilities, or, companies that do not make a profit plan to “restart” their services and want to invite IT consultants.

 4 Market segment.